-- Review the Grant Guidelines. - 2.
+- 1. Review the Grant Guidelines. - 2.
 Check if your organization is eligible in the grant guidelines. - 3.
 Check if your organization is Tier 1 or Tier 2 in the Tier Funding Map. - 4.
 Speak with your neighbors to decide on projects. - a.
 Tip: Download the NextDoor app to help determine neighborhood boundaries, engage in community affairs, and stay up to date about crime in your area. - b.
 Tip: Keep attendance and meeting minutes spent brainstorming project ideas to attach to the application.
-This ensures a better chance of being awarded. - 5.
+This ensures a better chance of being approved. - 5.
 Check if your projects are eligible in grant guidelines. - 6.
 Determine project dates. - a.
-Project dates should fall within Fiscal Year 2022-2023 (July 1st, 2022-June 30th, 2023) - b.
+Project dates should fall within Fiscal Year 2024-2025 (July 1st, 2024-June 30th, 2025) - b.
 Tip: Applicants should plan their project dates 30 days after the start of the fiscal year if they plan to request an upfront payment. - 7.
 Determine project budget. - 8.
 Get needed permissions/permits. - a.
 Call NIP Staff for assistance. - 9.
 Complete the application with necessary attachments. - a.
 See "How to Apply" section for a list of attachments. - 10.
 Create a copy of your application for your documentation. - 11.
 Double-check your application for accuracy.
 Once you submit your application, it cannot be edited. - a.
-Your application will not be scored and reviewed by the Review Committee until February 2022. - b.
+Your application will not be reviewed by the Review Committee until February 2024. - b.
 Tip: Applicants can schedule a Quick Application Check with NIP before submitting.
-This Quick Application Check involves NIP Staff checking to make sure your application meets the minimum requirements.
+This Quick Application Check involves NIP Staff checking to make sure your application is complete.
 This is not an application review. - 12.
 Submit your application. - 13.
-Wait for a response from NIP staff. - a.
-If NIP does not respond, we did not receive your application.
+Wait for an email confirmation from NIP staff. - a.
+If NIP does not respond within 3 business days, we did not receive your application.